ShikaSensei/ds-course/README.md

 Overfitting MNIST on PyTorch to understand what might lead to overfitting of FC-ANN.
 Practiced monitoring training progress with [WANDB](https://wandb.ai)
 In my project, I was able to overfit only using many epochs and small datasets.
 Experiments with larger FC-ANN led to poor model performance overall:
 ![overfitting_fails.png](homework_09%2Foverfitting_fails.png)

+## homework_10
+Anomaly detection with various methods:
+- Basic methods: std and IQR based
+- Distance-based
+- Density-based (DBSCAN)
+- One-class SVM
+- Isolation forest
+- Results visualisations and comparisons

+Be warned: it is mostly in Russian.

+## homework_11
+Infection spreading simulations.
+There is almost no connection to data science.
+However, it was an interesting coding project and practice with basics of NetworkX library.
+Check it out on [Kaggle](https://www.kaggle.com/code/lazygene/infection-spreading-simulations), since I just downloaded the notebook from there to this repo.

+## homework_12
+Practice with autoencoders on PyTorch.

+To be continued...
+You can expect more study project with Computer Vision tasks and final project of this course!